siwei-io/siwei-io.github.io/en/spark-on-nebula-graph/index.md

   }
 ```

-It's similar for the writor part and one big difference here is the wrinting path is done via GraphD as underlying Spark Connector is shooting nGQL `INSERT` queries.
+It's similar for the writer part and one big difference here is the writing path is done via GraphD as the underlying Spark Connector is shooting nGQL `INSERT` queries.

-Then let's do a hands-on end to end practise.
+Then let's do the hands-on end-to-end practice.

 ### Hands-on Spark Connector

-Prerequisites: it's assumed below procedure being run on a Linux Machine with internet connection, ideally with Docker and Docker-Compose preinstalled.
+Prerequisites: it's assumed below the procedure is being run on a Linux Machine with an internet connection, ideally with Docker and Docker-Compose preinstalled.

 #### Bootstrap a Nebula Graph Cluster

-Firstly, let's deploy Nebula Graph Core v3.0 and Nebula Studio with [Nebula-Up](https://github.com/wey-gu/nebula-up/), it will try to install Docker and Docker-Compose for us, in case it failed, please try install Docker and Docker-Compose on your own first.
+Firstly, let's deploy Nebula Graph Core v3.0 and Nebula Studio with [Nebula-Up](https://github.com/wey-gu/nebula-up/), it will try to install Docker and Docker-Compose for us, in case it failed, please try to install Docker and Docker-Compose on your own first.

 ```bash
 curl -fsSL nebula-up.siwei.io/install.sh | bash -s -- v3.0
 ```

-After the above script being executed, let's connect to it with Nebula-Console, the command line client for Nebula Graph.
+After the above script is executed, let's connect to it with Nebula-Console, the command line client for Nebula Graph.

-- Enter the container with console
+- Enter the container with the console

 ```bash
 ~/.nebula-up/console.sh